schism-dev/schism/docs/input-output/param.md

  and the even lines are 3D profiles - see `Utility/Post-Processing-Fortran/read_staout.f90` for the profile format.

 ### iof_ugrid (int)
 UGRID option for outputs under scribed IO.
-If iof_ugrid/=0, outputs will also have UGRID metadata (at the expense of file size).
+If iof_ugrid/=0, outputs will also have UGRID metadata (at the expense of file size), either only the 2D output (iof_ugrid=1) or also the 3D output (iof_ugrid=2).

 ### nc_out =1(int)
 Main switch to turn on/off netcdf outputs, useful for other programs (e.g., ESMF) to control outputs.